Dan Cantor: Working Families Party

 Cantor largely modeled the WFP after the American Labor Party, which the party is often called the "ideological heir" to, and the Liberal Party, focusing on grassroots campaigning and canvassing to impact the Democratic establishment, as well as supporting community and union leaders financially in their campaigns to public office that they otherwise wouldn't be able to afford.
 The party saw immediate backing from ACORN, United Auto Workers, Citizen Action, and the Communications Workers of America.

 Cantor hired Bill Lipton, another ACORN veteran, as its first organizing director.
 In the 2001 New York City mayoral election the party backed Mark Green, who made Lipton his field director in Queens.
 In 2003 the party elected its first standalone politician, Letitia James to the New York City council.

-Cantor and various media outlets have descried the WFP as the left winged answer to the tea party movement, with Cantor going so far as to directly comparing the WFP to the tea party in a 2010 speech stating that "The tea party is saying government is a waste, or evil, even.
+Cantor and various media outlets have described the WFP as the left winged answer to the Tea Party movement, with Cantor going so far as to directly comparing the WFP to the tea party in a 2010 speech stating that "The tea party is saying government is a waste, or evil, even.
 Our view is that government will be as good as we make it, by electing people who stand for a certain set of values we all share about decency and equality and opportunity."
 Additionally Cantor stated that "[the WFP is] not a Ralph Nader party" and Cantor nor the party intend to split votes, rather to shift the Democrats to the left.

 Cantor and the party have been active in efforts to abolish various drug laws and outlaw the practice of stop and frisk going so far as to support David Soares in his election as District Attorney of Albany County, which put the party in a national spotlight.
 Soares, who is Black in a 95% White district, had never heard of the WFP prior to his campaign, and worked with the group to run a grassroots, door knocking based campaign that saw him win the election with more than 26% more of the vote than his opponent.
 After this victory Cantor had the party focus more on progressive candidates in Upstate New York, a traditional Republican stronghold.
 By 2009 WFP members in the New York City Council had begun to organize themselves as the Progressive Caucus to emulate the Congressional Progressive Caucus.